marbatlle/marbatlle.github.io/content/notes/R for Biostatistics/2_Contingency_Tables.md

 Odds Ratio
 ----------

-• An Odd (advantage) is a proportion divided by its complement.
+-   TAn Odd (advantage) is a proportion divided by its complement.
-• Odd = p / (1 - p) expresses how much more likely it is that an event will occur versus not occurring.
+-   TOdd = p / (1 - p) expresses how much more likely it is that an event will occur versus not occurring.
 It is an alternative way of expressing a probability.
-• The Odds Ratio is defined as the ratio of the odd of having the disease in presence of the factor with respect to the odd of having it in the absence of the factor.
+-   TThe Odds Ratio is defined as the ratio of the odd of having the disease in presence of the factor with respect to the odd of having it in the absence of the factor.

     ## Odds Ratio (OR)
     OR <- (a*d) / (b*c)